NNRP Conformance Suite

 You do not need to wait until every capability is done before adopting conformance.
 The capability manifest lets you declare what you currently support, and the runner only executes cases for those capabilities.
 Cases for unclaimed capabilities are marked not_claimed, not as failures.

-This means you can wire in conformance at any point during Preview3 development and get a meaningful report rather than a wall of noise from features you have not started yet.
+This means you can wire in conformance at any point during active development and get a meaningful report rather than a wall of noise from features you have not started yet.

 In CI: explicitly bind a protocol version